yaguzmang/ICSS_coding_challenge/README.md

 My solution, accounting for the mentioned challenges, is a data structure similar to a Trie.
 This data structure solves the redundant data and lookups:

 ![](Images/data_structure.png)
-**Image 1** - Data structure
+**Image 1** - Data structure filled with the data from the example

 This data structure considerably lowers the memory usage as it inserts prefixes by only adding the non-existing digits.
 It also allows handling any number of operators.
 As seen in the image, it is possible to differentiate operators by adding the `operator:price` pairs in the digit nodes.
 ### Finding the cheapest operator:
-To find the cheapest operator, we need to traverse the Trie following the each digit in the phone number.
+To find the cheapest operator, we need to traverse the Trie following each digit in the phone number.
 When we encounter a digit node that contains `operator:price` pairs, we know that those operators support the phone number up to the current digit.
 After finding the supported prefixes and their prices and operators, it is only a matter of picking the cheapest.
 It is important to note that the supported prefixes found are the longest matching prefixes per operator.

 Here you can see how the algorithm works: